goodekat/LIME-research-journals/README.md

 **Current**

-  - code up Laugel et al’s work
+  - finish going through code with the explain function
+  - write procedure section of LIME paper
+  - draft the rest of the paper
   - read through papers giving an overview of the current explanation methods
-  - check to see if there a paper showing how ridge regression is affected by sample size changes
-  - try fitting the ridge regression with the observed data only to see how it compares to the model fit with the ridge regression

 **Oral Prelim**